Symbols from Bi-Projections: Elementary discontinuities from bi-projection

 Now to compute the actual discontinuity $\mathrm{Disc}_{\overline{U_1U_3}}I_{\rm hex}$ we should analytically continue $m_*$ to $\infty$.
 Pay attention that as a function of $m_1$, $R(m_1)$ contains exactly the same branch cut as $c_1^+(m_1)$ in \eqref{eq:cA1A2}.
 If it occurs that, during this analytic continuation, $c_1^+(m_*)$ passes the branch cut and turns into $c_1^-(m_*)$, then $R(m_*)$ should simultaneously pass the branch cut and turn into $-R(m_*)$.
 Therefore, depending on which of $C^\pm(m_*)\to U_3$, the $m_1$ integral in the discontinuity should be computed as

 Recall the evaluation of the square root differs by a sign in the two cases.
 This means that even though the $m_1$ integrals are carried out in different ways in the two cases, they actually lead to exactly the same result.
-Taking into consideration the remaining $n$ integrals, the explicit expression for the discontinuity is thus
+Therefore, the discontinuity is insensitive to the region of the parameters during intermediate analysis, and in practice we can choose whatever region that we feel convenient to carry out the computation.
+This is reminiscent of the fact that discontinuities themselves can be analytically continued as independent functions, as already commented in the $\mathrm{Li}_2(z)$ example in Figure \ref{fig:Li2Disc}(5).